In order to travel the hypergrid, you must first start your travels on a hypergrid-enabled grid.

 - Normally, when a teleport doesn’t go through, you’ll get a warning message and return to your starting location.
 Occasionally, you will be redirected to another region near your destination instead, or to a central landing location on the destination grid.

 - If you click on a hypergrid teleport link on our Website, and nothing happens, you may need to configure your browser to automatically launch your preferred viewer when clicking on that link.
 Instructions for configuring Firefox to run these links automatically are here.
 It should be taken care of automatically when you install a viewer, but sometimes things happen.
 You may have to reinstall, or manually copy-and-paste hypergrid addresses.

-There have been no reports of this actually happening, and the OpenSim developers have closed this security hole in the latest release, but it is theoretically possible for an evil grid owner to send commands to your inventory and copy or delete items that you own.
+There have been no reports of this actually happening, and the OpenSim developers have closed this security hole a couple of releases back, but it may be theoretically possible for an evil grid owner to send commands to your inventory and copy or delete items that you own.
 If traveling to unknown, potentially untrustworthy grids, some experts recommend using a second avatar who’s not carrying any valuable items in the inventory.

 If any such grid is reported, we will not list it in our directory.
 We also recommend that region owners only put up hypergates to other destinations that they know well and trust — just as you would not put up a link on your Website to an evil site that hijacks browsers or steals banking information.

 Finally, there are several currency platforms operating in the OpenSim worlds.
 The most trustworthy are those that take you to an Website for the payment authorization.
-These include PayPal and PayPal Micropayments, for example, as well as Google Checkout and other established e-commerce payment platforms.
-The next most trustworthy are those that are backed by established companies, like the Virwox multi-grid OMC currency.
+The two main ones are PayPal and the Virwox multi-grid OMC currency.
 The OMC is fully convertible to US dollars, Euros, and Linden Dollars.